Thaleeb123/SHOE-SIZE-ESTIMATOR/README.md

 ## 📖 Usage
 To use the application, simply run the Python script and pass the path to an image of a shoe as a command-line argument.
 The application will display the original image and the edge image, and print the estimated shoe size to the console.

+## 🤝 Contribution
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 🌟 Future Work
 Future enhancements to this application could include improving the accuracy of the shoe size estimation, adding support for different shoe types, or adding a graphical user interface.